-- London tenants face the most financial strain, spending 64% of their salary on rent, followed by Reading spending 49% of their income on rent.
+- Naturally, London tenants face the most financial strain, spending nearly 2/3 (64%) of their salary on rent, followed by Reading where tenants spend almost 1/2 (49%) of their income on rent.

 Plymouth is Crowned the Best City for Renters

-Tenants in Plymouth can receive a first-class renting experience, as this city placed first in the Insulation Express analysis.
+Tenants in Plymouth can receive a first-class renting experience, as this city placed first in our analysis.

-Plymouth renters spend less than a third (32%) of their income on rent.
-This is half (50%) of what London pays, and 34% less than Reading.
+This is on the basis that Plymouth renters spend less than a third (32%) of their income on rent, which is shockingly half (64%) of what London pays.

-What’s more, the unemployment rate is the lowest in the top 10 cities (2.8%), and the crime rate is the smallest of all the 30 cities analysed.
-In Plymouth, there are 59 recorded crimes per 1,000 of the population, which is 38% lower than the national average (95 per 1,000 people).
+What’s more, the unemployment rate in Plymouth is the lowest in the top 10 cities, at just 2.8%.
+Combining this with the fact that the crime rate is also the smallest of all 30 cities analysed - at just 59 crimes per 1,000 people - then it's no surprise why Plymouth really is the best city for renters.
+In fact, their crime rate is over a third less (38%) of that of the national average (95 per 1,000 people).

 Edinburgh Narrowly Misses out on Top Spot for Renters

-If you’re looking for somewhere a bit more north to rent, then Edinburgh could be your best bet.
-The Scottish capital just narrowly missed out on a first-place for renters, with a score of 98.9%.
+If you’re looking for somewhere more up North to rent, then Edinburgh could be your best bet.
+In fact, the Scottish capital just narrowly missed out on a first-place for renters, with an index score of 98.9%.

-Insulation Express’ research revealed that renters in Edinburgh have a bounty of private rented properties to choose from – 133 per 1,000 of the population.
-This is 68 (per 1,000 people) more than the least rent-friendly city, Luton.
+Our research revealed that renters in Edinburgh have a bounty of private rented properties to choose from – 133 per 1,000 of the population, which is 68 (per 1,000 people) more than the least rent-friendly city, Luton.

-Amazingly, Edinburgh’s crime rate is 36% lower than the UK’s average at just 60 recorded crimes per 1,000 people.
-In comparison, Manchester, the city with the highest crime rate (164.1 per 1,000 people) out of the 30 cities evaluated, has a huge 104 more recorded crimes per 1,000 people than Edinburgh.
+Another benefit of renting in Edinburgh is its extremely low crime rate; it's 36% lower than the UK’s average with just 60 recorded crimes per 1,000 people.
+In comparison, Manchester, the city with the highest crime rate (164.1 per 1,000 people) has a huge 104 more recorded crimes per 1,000 people than Edinburgh.

-The third best city for renters was Cardiff (85.3%) before Southampton and Glasgow were placed joint fourth place (both 82.1% renter-friendly).
+As part of our analysis, we also uncovered the third-best city for renters was Cardiff (85.3%) followed by Southampton and Glasgow who were placed in joint fourth place (both 82.1%)

 Luton is the Least Renter-Friendly City

-Insulation Express’s data revealed that Luton is the UK’s least favourable city for renters, scoring 47% in the study.
+Our data revealed that Luton is the UK’s least favourable city for renters, scoring just 47% in the renter-friendly index.

 For starters, Luton has the highest amount of evictions out of the 30 cities analysed – racking up 22 evictions per 1,000 private rented properties.
-This could be owing to the fact that Luton’s renters can’t afford their monthly rent.
-According to housing charity, Shelter, spending 33% or more of your income on rent is deemed unaffordable.
-However, research by Insulation Express reveals Luton’s rent costs tenants here 41% of their wage, which is 8% over the affordable bracket.
+However, with housing charity, Shelter, revealing that anyone who spends 33% or more of their income on rent is deemed unaffordable - and the average renter in Luton spending 41% - this may explain why private-rented evictions are more common here than any of the other cities analysed.

-Likewise, renting fees have increased substantially over the last year at 1.5%.
-By comparison, Newcastle and Sunderland have the lowest annual rent rise at 0.5%.
+Likewise, the price of renting in Luton has increased substantially over the last year at 1.5%.
+Comparatively, Newcastle and Sunderland have the lowest annual rent rise at 0.5% - which is 66% lower.

 Leicester is the Second Least Rent-Friendly City

-Leicester is the second most unfriendly city for renters, gaining a total of 51% ‘renter-friendly’ in the analysis.
+Our index has uncovered Leicester as the second most unfriendly city for renters, gaining 51% in the 'renter-friendly' analysis.

-Renters here may have trouble finding a private rented property, with just 51 private rented properties per 1,000 people, which is over half of what Newcastle has to offer (106.18 private rented properties per 1,000 people).
+Renters here may have trouble finding a private rented property, with just 51 private rented properties per 1,000 people - which is less than half of what Newcastle has to offer (106.18 private rented properties per 1,000 people).

-What’s more, Leicester is home to one of the second-highest rent price hikes in a year, at 2.1%, just missing the highest price hike in Belfast (2.2%).
+In addition, Leicester is home to one of the second-highest rent price hikes in the past year, at 2.1%, just missing the highest price hike as seen in Belfast (2.2%).

-Additionally, tenants here face an uncomfortable unemployment rate at 3.9% - 1.1% higher than Bristol’s.
+Additionally, tenants here face an uncomfortable unemployment rate at 3.9%, which is one of the highest of the cities analysed.

 To avoid significant financial strain on tenants, Shelter recommends spending no more than 33% of your income on rent.
 Anything over this is ‘unaffordable’ and anything over 50% is ‘extremely unaffordable’.